gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ### <a name="role-tokens"></a> S3A Role Delegation Tokens

-A Role Delegation Token is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for a set of "Assumed Role" session credentials with a limited lifetime, belonging to a given IAM Role.
+A Role Delegation Tokens is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for set of "Assumed Role" credentials, with a AWS account specific role for a limited duration..
-The resulting session credentials are restricted to grant access to all KMS keys, and to the specific S3 bucket.
+This role is restricted to only grant access the S3 bucket, the S3Guard table and all KMS keys,
 They are marshalled into the S3A Delegation Token.

 Other S3A connectors can extract these credentials and use them to